itod/threadutils/README.md

 ##Synchronous Channel

 A synchronous channel is like a bounded buffer with a capacity of `0`.
 Synchronous channels allow two threads to rendezvous while one thread passes an object to the other.
-If the "giver" thread arrives at the rendezvous point first, the giver thread will block until the "taker" thread arrives, and has taken the object being given.
-Alternatively, if the "taker" thread arrives at the rendezvous first, it blocks until the "giver" thread has arrived and given an object to be taken.
+If the *giver* thread arrives at the rendezvous point first, the giver thread will block until the *taker* thread arrives, and has taken the object being given.
+Alternatively, if the *taker* thread arrives at the rendezvous first, it blocks until the *giver* thread has arrived and given an object to be taken.

 So if you have a thread which cannot continue execution until it is guaranteed to have successfully passed an object to another thread, a synchronous channel can help.